Pauli Propagation: A Computational Framework for Simulating Quantum Systems: Indexing and endianness

 We chose however to \textit{index} bits and digits from \textit{one} in lieu of the alternate, natural choice of \textit{zero}.
 As such, the bit at index $1$ of $ {1} {1} {0} {1}_{ 2 } $ is $ {1} $.
 This matches the indexing convention of the \texttt{Julia} language within which \ppjl{} is implemented, but clutters our bitwise logic (presented in Sec.~\ref{sec:bit-operations}) with otherwise superfluous $-1$ index offsets.

 In contrast, we chose to employ \textit{big}-endian (indexing from left to right) more familiar to the QIT community when notating Pauli strings, such that

-But consider that a Pauli string is merely a base-four numeral with digit symbols $\{I,X,Y,Z\}=\{0,1,2,3\}$; an equivalence exploited by our instantiation of a string as an unsigned integer in Sec.~\ref{ssec:Paulis}.
-We have ergo adopted a distinct endianness for base-four numerals versus base-two and base-ten.
+But consider that a Pauli string is a base-four numeral with digit symbols $\{I,X,Y,Z\}=\{0,1,2,3\}$; an equivalence exploited by our instantiation of a string as an unsigned integer in Sec.~\ref{ssec:Paulis}.
+We have thus adopted a distinct endianness for base-four numerals versus base-two and base-ten.

 Further, consider that sites of a Pauli string correspond one-to-one with qubits in a circuit.
 This necessitates that our kets are also denoted in big-endian, i.e.